Day 1: LuangPrabang to Sayaboury

 - Bring your medical kit and pest resilience.

 - To avoid fungus and parasitic attacks, keep legs clean and dry, and do not go without shoes.

 - Do not eat food bought from road providers.

 - Do not eat milk products unless it is known that they have been pasteurized.

 - Prevent managing creatures (especially apes, pets, and cats) to avoid attacks and serious illnesses.

 Medical Information Update

-Details given above are liable to change every now and then and one should contact the Native Lao tasks of the specific country or the government vacationer offices for more details.
+Details given above are liable to change now and then and one should contact the Native Lao tasks of the specific country or the government vacationer offices for more details.

-- Foods which are not included
+- Foods that are not included

 - Optionally available activities /additional sightseeing